 - 100Nm – 160Nm – Rambo rear hub fat tire eBikes

 Higher torque = More power and a noticeable ‘kick’ = Fast acceleration = Great for steep hills and on heavy fat tire ebikes.

 - Almost all electric bicycles are equipped with a single front chainring.

 - Most electric bikes are equipped with a derailleur & shifters

-Electric bike batteries play one of the most important role besides the bikes’ motor itself.
+Electric bike batteries play one of the most important roles besides the bikes’ motor itself.
 What most electric bike brands are striving for – is the latest battery technology available.
-In most cases, what people are looking the most in an e-bike is the range once can reach on a single ride.
+In most cases, what people are looking for the most in an e-bike is the range one can reach on a single ride.